Frequently Asked Questions

 Objectives and desired outcomes

-• Demonstrate the completed work to stakeholders.
+• Show the completed work to stakeholders.

 • Gather feedback and suggestions to guide future work.